Ashwinkarthick/autoskip_plugin/README.md

 The plugin has three options
 1. target bps between skips      - number of base pairs between each skip site.
-2. number of skips               - introduces specified number of skips at every target site (Maximum 2)
+2. number of skips               - introduces specified number of skips at every target site (maximum 2)
 3. minimum dist from edge        - distance from the initial edge crossover between the first two helices.